Last Updated on November 3, 2020

 It is said to be neutral if articular surfaces of radius and ulna are at the same level i.e. the difference between ulnar and radial length is <1mm.

-It is positive if ulnar articular surface is distal to radial.
+It is positive if the ulnar articular surface is distal to radial.

-It is negative if ulnar articular surface is proximal to radial.
+It is negative if the ulnar articular surface is proximal to radial.

 There are a lot of studies that have measured the true values of ulnar variance and its normal variations.
-The most cited value of mean ulnar variance is 0.9 mm (range: -4.2 to +2.3 mm) [ref-Schind et al]
+The most cited value of is 0.9 mm (range: -4.2 to +2.3 mm).

-The variance determines the distribution of load in wrist joints.
-If it is neutral, 80% of load is born by radius and 20% by ulna.
+In case of neutral variance, 80% of load is borne by radius and 20% load is borne by ulna.

-A 2.5 mm increase in is said to increase the load on ulno-carpal joint to about 40% and decrease of 2.5 mm decrease the load to about 4%.
+A 2.5 mm increase in is said to increase the load on the ulnocarpal joint to about 40% and a decrease of 2.5 mm decrease the load to about 4%.

 Negative Ulnar Variance